National Savings and Trust Company

 The National Savings and Trust Company is a historic bank building located at the corner of New York Avenue and 15th Street, NW in Downtown Washington, D.C.
 It has also been known as the National Safe Deposit Company and the National Safe Deposit Savings and Trust Company.

 History

 It was designed by architect James H. Windrim and built in 1888.
 The Queen Anne Style building is constructed in red brick, and elaborately detailed with copper and terra cotta.

-The building was added to the National Register of Historic Places on March 16, 1972, and is a contributing property to the Fifteenth Street Financial Historic District.
+The building was added to the National Register of Historic Places on March 16, 1972, and is a contributing property to the Financial Historic District.